regoclint/prac/Notes.md

     All methods must be implemented in implementing class Cant create object cuz all methods are abstract

-String buffer - is synchronized, slow
+StringBuffer - is synchronized, slow
-String builder - is not synchronized, twice as fast StringBuilder is pass by reference, Integer is not Integer arrays are faster than Arraylist because arraylist converts primitive types to objects(auto boxing) and then stores the objects which are not contiguous
+StringBuilder - is not synchronized, twice as fast StringBuilder is pass by reference, Integer is not Integer arrays are faster than Arraylist because arraylist converts primitive types to objects(auto boxing) and then stores the objects which are not contiguous
     hence for primitive types arrays are better.
 For objects both are same.